hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_event_subscription.html.markdown

 * `storage_account_id` - (Required) Specifies the id of the storage account id where the storage queue is located.

 * `queue_name` - (Required) Specifies the name of the storage queue where the Event Subscriptio will receive events.

 ---
+A `eventhub_endpoint` supports the following:

+* `eventhub_id` - (Required) Specifies the id of the eventhub where the Event Subscription will receive events.

+---

+A `hybrid_connection_endpoint` supports the following:

+* `hybrid_connection_id` - (Required) Specifies the id of the hybrid connection where the Event Subscription will receive events.

+---

+A `webhook_endpoint` supports the following:

+* `url` - (Required) Specifies the url of the webhook where the Event Subscription will receive events.

+---